krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 that we can exploit to reason about the possible behavior of a system of presences over time.

-If fact, remarkably, the state of every possible system of presences, no matter how general, always has a trajectory in time that lies on this *same* manifold.
+If fact, remarkably, the state of _every_ possible system of presences, no matter how general, always has a trajectory in time that lies on this *same* manifold.
 This is a powerful constraint and insight that we can use to study the behavior of a system of presences over time.

-We will now introduce a tool called the presence matrix that makes it easier to visualize and manage the computations involved.
+We will now introduce a tool called the presence matrix that makes it easier to visualize and manage the computations involved in doing so.

 ## The Presence Matrix